-- (vi) Coordinate the return of the ERCOT System to Automatic Generation Control (AGC). - (2) TOs' responsibilities are as follows: - (a) Shall review and submit their Black Start plans to ERCOT by November 1 of each year, or when the Black Start plan has changed, via secured webmail or encrypted data transfer.
+- (a) Shall review and submit their Black Start plans to ERCOT via secured webmail or encrypted data transfer: - (i) Annually by November 1 of each year, for the upcoming calendar year.
+Plans submitted before November 1 will be deemed to have been received on November 1 for ERCOT to initiate the approval process described in paragraph (1)(b) above; and - (ii) When the Black Start plan for the current year has changed.

 The TO may request that ERCOT post the TO's new or revised Black Start plan on the MIS Certified Area for specified Market Participants.
+The TO will have the responsibility to notify specified Market Participants that the new or revised Black Start plan has been posted on the MIS Certified Area; and

+- (b) In event of a Partial Blackout or Blackout of the ERCOT System: - (i) Shall communicate with local Black Start Resources and the Black Start Resource's QSE; - (ii) Coordinate switching to next start Resources and local Load; - (iii) Shall implement its local Black Start plan; - (iv) Shall follow the direction of ERCOT on behalf of represented Transmission Service Providers (TSPs) and Distribution Service Providers (DSPs);

+[NOGRR177: Replace paragraph (iv) above with the following upon system implementation of NPRR857:]

-The TO will have the responsibility to notify specified Market Participants that the new or revised Black Start plan has been posted on the MIS Certified Area; and - (b) In event of a Partial Blackout or Blackout of the ERCOT System: - (i) Shall communicate with local Black Start Resources and the Black Start Resource's QSE; - (ii) Coordinate switching to next start Resources and local Load; - (iii) Shall implement its local Black Start plan; - (iv) Shall follow the direction of ERCOT on behalf of represented Transmission Service Providers (TSPs) and Distribution Service Providers (DSPs); - (v) Shall act as the regional ERCOT representative in coordinating interconnection of Resources; and - (vi) Shall follow the direction of ERCOT for reconnection of Islands. - (3) QSEs' representing Black Start Resources responsibilities are as follows: - (a) Verify that associated QSE personnel are proficient in implementation and use of the appropriate procedures for use in the event of a Partial Blackout or Blackout; and - (b) In the event of a Partial Blackout or Blackout of the ERCOT System, QSEs representing Black Start Resources shall: - (i) Take immediate steps to initiate and maintain communications with its Black Start Resources; - (ii) Supply ERCOT and/or the local TO with information on the status of generation, fuel, transmission, and communication facilities; - (iii) Follow the direction of the local TO or ERCOT in regards to output of its Generation Resources; and
+- (iv) Shall follow the direction of ERCOT on behalf of represented Transmission Service Providers (TSPs), Direct Current Tie Operators (DCTOs), and Distribution Service Providers (DSPs); - (v) Shall act as the regional ERCOT representative in coordinating interconnection of Resources; and - (vi) Shall follow the direction of ERCOT for reconnection of Islands. - (3) QSEs' representing Black Start Resources responsibilities are as follows: - (a) Verify that associated QSE personnel are proficient in implementation and use of the appropriate procedures for use in the event of a Partial Blackout or Blackout; and